TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1TDLookalikes.md

 ```

 ### -Muted
-Using the -Muted switch will only return lookalike domains which have been muted
+Using the -Muted parameter allows you to filter results based on muted status

 ```yaml
 Type: String